FAIRplus/the-fair-cookbook/content/recipes/findability/registeringDatasets_matched.md

 please check out the [Depositing in Zenodo generic repository](https://w3id.org/faircookbook/FCB009) recipe.

 <!--
-TO (URL_TO_INSERT_RECORD_2271 https://fairsharing.org/FAIRsharing.w69t6r) DO: add below statement when that recipe is included too:
+TODO: add below statement when that recipe is included too:

 For details related to finding datasets and determining the correct licenses, please refer to Finding Compounds.
 -->